 As you’ll see in the clip above, stepping into sub-zero temperatures for a couple minutes isn’t as terrifying and dangerous as it sounds.
 Whole-body cryotherapy is a popular, regulated, tried-and-true practice with multiple benefits.
 During her visit, the gentleman guiding Ho through the experience tells her, “You’re gonna feel great when you’re out, that endorphin rush is going to kick in, and all of that blood is going to go back out into your extremities and you’re going to have super oxygenated, enzyme-rich blood.”

-So, while oxygenated, enzyme-rich blood sounds, and is great, most of us don't really know why that is.
-This makes it difficult for curious internet browsers to discern whether or not cryotherapy is good for you.
+So, while oxygenated, enzyme-rich blood sounds, and is great, most of us don’t really know why that is.
+This makes it difficult for curious internet browsers to discern whether or not the treatment is good for you.